ENSC3011 Fundamentals of Mining Engineering

 - This unit is an introduction to the technologies used to extract minerals from the ground.
 Topics include the fundamentals of the geology of mineral resources, typical operational processes and design considerations for open pit and underground mining.
 A field trip is made to an operational mine near Perth.

-- Students are able to (1) demonstrate critical thinking and information literacy (locate and evaluate sources of information for assignments); (2) produce high quality written communications; (3) apply knowledge of basic science and engineering fundamentals; (4) demonstrate understanding of the fundamental technologies employed in the common methods of surface and underground mining; (5) determine appropriate equipment (in size and quantity) to apply to an excavation scenario; and (6) demonstrate understanding of the multidisciplinary nature of mining engineering, and the various roles of engineers within these operations.
+- Students are able to (1) apply critical thinking and information literacy (locate and evaluate sources of information for assignments); (2) produce high quality written communications; (3) apply knowledge of basic science and engineering fundamentals; (4) distinguish the fundamental technologies employed in the common methods of surface and underground mining; (5) determine appropriate equipment (in size and quantity) to apply to an excavation scenario; and (6) explain the multidisciplinary nature of mining engineering, and the various roles of engineers within these operations.

 - Indicative assessments in this unit are as follows: (1) in-class quizzes; (2) assignment; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.